secretstartups/handbook/ceo/pricing/index.html.md

 ### Prevent the ability to circumvent tiering

 If a feature in the free tier (typically useful to ICs, but also to others) will open up the possibility to circumvent or abuse our tiering policy, we should exercise extreme caution and err on the side of maintaining the feature in a paid tier.
 An example of this is [repo pull mirroring](https://docs.gitlab.com/ee/user/project/repository/repository_mirroring.html#pulling-from-a-remote-repository) that is useful for ICs and can also be great for adoption (i.e. trying out GitLab.).
-However, it may also lead to larger instances in Core tiers mirroring to smaller instances in paid tiers to make use of paid-tiered features.
-This goes against our pricing terms & conditions and therefore we chose to keep the feature in a paid tier instead of Core-tier.
+However, it may also lead to larger instances in Free tier mirroring to smaller instances in paid tiers to make use of paid-tiered features.
+This goes against our pricing terms & conditions and therefore we chose to keep the feature in a paid tier instead of Free tier.

 ### Partner integration considerations